 The film tells of the handsome, Richard Collier (Christopher Reeve) as a present day playwright.
 Collier falls for an alluring actress from 1912, Elise McKenna (Jane Seymour) after seeing her photograph, he goes back in time to woo her.
 William Fawcett Robinson (Christopher Plummer) is her manager who sees Collier as a threat to Elise and her career.
 He’s the villain of the piece, complete with a goatee and moustache.

 In soft focus seventies romantic movies, that’s all the ingredients you need in this recipe for getting me in tears before the pair even meet.
 This time travel tale is told from the viewpoint of the romantic lead character, Richard Collier, the film starts in May 1972, at an after-show party.
 The show’s young playwright Richard Collier is there with his girlfriend.

 Collier is the centre of attention with his play being Broadway bound.
-An old woman approaches him, gives him a pocket watch with the words “Come back to me” leaving him visibly shaken.
-Then she leaves, returning to the Grand Hotel leaving him.
+An old woman approaches him and gives him a pocket watch with the words “Come back to me” leaving him visibly shaken.
+Then she leaves, returning to the Grand Hotel and leaving him.

 He learns that she owned a book on time travel by one of his college professors.
 She also had a model of the Grand Hotel.
-This object plays that Rachmaninoff Rhapsody on opening the roof.
+This object plays the Rachmaninoff Rhapsody on opening it.
 Still infatuated with Elise, Collier meets this professor who assures him time travel is possible (as he had a brief experience himself).

 Collier uses hypnosis via a tape recorder to try to return to her and fails.
 Collier is spurred on by seeing his name in the 1912 hotel guest book.
 After disposing of all modern-day objects and acquiring an Edwardian suit and coins, and using self-hypnosis he is successful and returns to the hotel in 1912.